 Line 71 - If your highest tax is based on the MTI base, you may be allowed a minimum tax credit in a future year.
-You should complete lines 196 through 213, this year to compute your adjusted minimum tax.
+You should complete Form CT-38, Schedule A, this year to compute your adjusted minimum tax.
 This will be used to determine your minimum tax credit to be used against your tax on ENI in the future.